SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 \end{bmatrix}
 $$

+Similar tricks can be deduced easily to mimic other mixed-frequencies dynamics.

 **Handling of jagged publish**

-The abovementioned equations can incorporate variables at lower frequencies in the model.
-Similar tricks can be deduced to mimick other relationships among indicators of differnt frequencies.
-Wile the job is not finished yet.
+Incorporating data with mixed frequencies into the DFM is a definitely a milestone, but there are further challenges to address with the economic indicator data flow.
 As in the GDP example, we have a model with all indicators intervaled at 1 month while GDP is published every three month.
 How can we haddle months when GDP release is not available?

-We are faced with such dilemmas not only with variables at lower frequencies but also with those indicators not yet published as well.
-As mentioned at the beginning the publish date of economic indicators can be as late as 2 months after the reporting period.
-It is for sure one option to wait for all indicators to be available and then resume the estimation while it likely to bring out dated info.
+This dilemma of jagged data arise not only with variables at lower frequencies but also with indicators that are yet to be published.
+As mentioned earlier, economic indicators can have a reporting delay ranging from 0 up to 60 days after the reporting period.
+For sure we can wait for all indicators to become available before resuming the modeling and estimation.
+While it comes with significant cost of losing up to date insights.

-The nowcasting model handdle economic indicators not yet published via Kalman filter.
-Kalman filter would treat indicators not published as missing values and fill in the place with conditional mean.
-The following release can be then incorporated in the existing nowcasing model via Kalman filter updates easily providing a comprehensive and up-to-date info.
+To tackle this challenge, nowcasting models utilize a powerful tool called the Kalman filter.
+The Kalman filter treats unpublished indicators as missing values and fills in the gaps with estimated conditional means.
+When the missing data becomes available, it can be seamlessly integrated into the existing nowcasting model through Kalman filter updates.
+This ensures that the model remains comprehensive and up-to-date, providing valuable insights into the current economic landscape.

 ### EM estimation <a name="em"></a>